CoffeeLib/coffeelite/README.md

 # coffeelite
-A smaller, simpler version of the coffee JavaScript library.
+The smaller, simpler, definitive version of the coffee JavaScript library.

 ## What is Coffee?
 No, not the drink.